 Summary: Supports building and sustaining resilient public health systems in Ghana to detect, prevent, and respond to infectious disease threats.

-This funding opportunity from the Centers for Disease Control and Prevention Global Health Center (CDC-GHC) aims to strengthen and sustain public health systems in Ghana.
-The initiative focuses on building capacity for the identification, prevention, and rapid response to infectious disease threats.
-It builds upon previous CDC investments in laboratory infrastructure, disease surveillance, emergency response, and workforce development.
-The program also expands support for surveillance and laboratory capacity in border districts, as well as sequencing and bioinformatics.
-The expected outcomes are improved prevention of epidemics, early detection of disease threats, and rapid, effective responses to public health emergencies.
+This cooperative agreement opportunity seeks to strengthen and sustain Ghana's public health systems by engaging local partners.
+The initiative aims to enhance the country's capacity to prevent, detect, and respond swiftly to infectious disease threats, leveraging multi-sectoral and multilateral collaboration.
+Building on previous CDC-funded efforts in laboratory systems, surveillance, emergency response, and workforce development, this program expands to include surveillance and laboratory capacity in border districts, as well as sequencing and bioinformatics.
+The overarching goal is to improve the prevention of avoidable epidemics, enable early detection of disease threats, and ensure rapid, effective responses to public health emergencies.